 Pat Vincent-Collawn is Chairman, President and CEO of PNM Resources, the parent company for utilities PNM in New Mexico and TNMP in Texas.
 She was recently elected as Chairman of the Edison Electric Institute.
 Read more about Pat's experience here.

-Wednesday Keynote Speakers
+Wednesday Lunch Keynote Speaker

 Marion Gold was appointed to the Commission in June 2016.
 Commissioner Gold had previously served as Commissioner of the Rhode Island Office of Energy Resources (OER).
 Read more about Marion's experience here.